codesandbox/codesandbox-client/packages/homepage/content/jobs/frontend.md

 ---
 title: "Front-end engineer"
 slug: "frontend-engineer"
 description: "At CodeSandbox we work on a wide variety of tools that is used by frontend engineers.
 We are a small team with a big impact in the development tooling space.
-We are using a modern frontend technology stack (React, TypeScript, even vanilla JS!) that is [open source](https://github.com/codesandbox)!"
+We're also using a modern frontend technology stack (React, TypeScript, even vanilla JS!) that is [open source](https://github.com/codesandbox)!"
 link: "https://airtable.com/shrYgsLKkdfchPlmZ"
 ---

 At CodeSandbox we work on a wide variety of tools that is used by frontend engineers.
 We are a small team with a big impact in the development tooling space.
-We are using a modern frontend technology stack (React, TypeScript, even vanilla JS!) that is [open source](https://github.com/codesandbox)!
+We're lso using a modern frontend technology stack (React, TypeScript, even vanilla JS!) that is [open source](https://github.com/codesandbox)!

 ## Role